msgr0/gplas2/README.md

 Once you've formatted the output file as above, move to Step 2.

 ### Step 2 - Predict plasmids <a name="predict-plasmids"></a>
 Gplas will now predict individual plasmids in your sample.
-For this, you will run gplas again and set **-c** flag to **predict**.
+For this, you will run gplas setting **-c** flag to **predict**.
 Also, with the **-P** flag, you will indicate the path to the directory holding the binary classification file (obtained in Step 1).

 ``` bash
 gplas -i test/test_ecoli.gfa -c predict -n 'my_isolate' -P ${binary_classifcation_directory}